 Dinner, a slightly more formal affair, is served in a variety of locations around the lodge – for example, down on the dry riverbed, or in the bush under the stars.
 In September 2012 we enjoyed a tuna pate followed by beef with potato gratin and vegetables, rounded off by a delicious chocolate mousse.

 Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining

 Drinks included: Drinks are not included.
 Expect to pay around US$2 for a soft drink and US$3 for a local beer.

-Birdwatching: Ruaha's unique position at the centre of Tanzania, north of Selous but south of most of Tanzania's other parks, gives it an interested cross section of birds; a fascinating park for the bird-watcher.See more ideas for Birdwatching in Tanzania
+Birdwatching: Ruaha's position at the centre of Tanzania, north of Selous but south of most of Tanzania's other parks, gives it an interested cross section of birds; a fascinating park for birdwatching in Tanzania.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: You'll find all of the usual big game species in Ruaha, including elephant, large herds of buffalo, giraffe, wildebeest, zebra, lion, leopard, particularly good cheetah and even wild dog.
 Ruaha also has a few species associated with the parks further north, including Grant's gazelle and lesser kudu; it's an excellent park for wildlife.See more ideas for Wildlife safaris in Tanzania

 Attitude towards children: The camp allows children over the age of 6 - however it tends to appeal more to couples than families.

 Equipment: There are no special pieces of equipment on offer for children

 Generally recommended for children: Jongomero Camp has a swimming pool, so could be a good option for families with children.
 However, the camp is both wild and relatively quiet, and tends to attract couples rather than families.